 Of course, we all have our own ideas about what a large SQL Server script is.
 Some people would say it’s hundreds of lines of code and others would say thousands.

 In reality, there are lots of resources available to work on query performance.
-In this post I am giving tips based on my own experiences.
+In this post I am sharing tips for dealing with large SQL Server scripts based on my own experiences.

 Because this post is a bit long, below are some quick links to each section.